-Serves as the primary testing laboratory for environmental radiation in all public drinking water supplies for the State of Missouri.
-Provides the same service for private citizens, well drillers, consultants, engineering firms for the following natural radionuclides:
+We serve as the primary testing laboratory for environmental radiation in all public drinking water supplies for the State of Missouri.

 Back to top